crabmusket/t3d-bones/tutorials/02_camera_movement/README.markdown

 You can see the difference - they end in semicolons (as statements must in TorqueScript), and do things.
 In this case, they modify some mysteriously-named global variables.

-Let's run this, and see what happens...
+Let's run the game now, and see what happens...

-Yes, that's right - the camera moves now!
+The camera moves now!
 Is this some form of black magic?
 You might say so...